edvalas/DataRepProject/README.md

 ###List of total Penalty points issued by County.

 For Example
-url: *https://rsa.ie/documents/penaltypointsstats/(Year)/(County)* , you can replace (Year) and (County) with a value for the year and county of Ireland to show data for that given year and county.
+url: *https://rsa.ie/documents/penaltypointsstats/(Year)/(County)* , you can replace (Year) and (County) with a value for the year and county of Ireland to show the data table for that given year and county.

-The Url: https://rsa.ie/documents/penaltypointsstats/2015/Galway will return the total data of issued penalty points for the county of Galway in 2015.
+The Url: https://rsa.ie/documents/penaltypointsstats/2015/Galway will return the data table of issued penalty points for the county of Galway in 2015.

-The data is returned in JSON and for the year will be displayed with the following properties:
+The data is returned in JSON and for the given year & county, it will be displayed with the following properties:

-**- ID of the table - year/county(2015 Galway - 15-Galway)**
+**- ID of the table - year/county(2015 Galway - id = 15-Galway)**

 **- Year of the Data**